A Proven Ally

 Tier 1: Lowest Risk

-Examples of Tier 1 offenses:
+Examples of Tier 1 offenses include:

 • Indecent exposure